-Housing Events must be seasoned for a minimum of 48 months from loan closing.
+Housing Events must be seasoned for a minimum of 48 months from Ioan closing, and 84 months under Community Equity Edge Elite.
 See the Community Equity Edge Matrix and/or Community Equity Edge Elite Matrix for complete housing event requirements.